nwchemgit/nwchem-wiki/SMD-Model.md

 The SMD input options are as follows:

 ```
-do_cosmo_smd (logical input)
-.true.  (perform a ground-state SMD calculation) or
-.false. (default)
+do_cosmo_smd <logical do_cosmo_smd default .true.>
 ```
+The `do_cosmo_smd` keyword instructs NWChem to perform a ground-state SMD calculation

 ```
 solvent (keyword)
+```
  a solvent keyword from a list of available SMD solvent names below:
-```

 | Keyword     | Name                            |
 | ----------- | ------------------------------- |